There are several differences and similarities between Premium Economy and Business Class.

 So, if you’re trying to decide between the two and see if the upgrade is worth it, we break down everything you need to know.

-- Premium Economy is cheaper, but not comparable to Business Class in terms of comfort.
+- Premium Economy is cheaper, but not comparable to Business Class in terms of in-flight comfort.

 - Premium Economy has more legroom and better in-flight entertainment and food than Economy class, but Business Class passengers receive better seats and better in-flight entertainment and food than Premium Economy passengers.